Anthracotheriidae: Evolutionary relationships

 Some skeletal characters of anthracotheres suggest they are related to hippos.

 The nature of the sediments in which they are fossilized implies they were amphibious, which supports the view, based on anatomical evidence, that they were ancestors of the hippopotamuses.
 In many respects, especially the anatomy of the lower jaw, Anthracotherium, as with other members of the family, is allied to the hippopotamus, of which it is probably an ancestral form.

-However, one study suggests, instead of anthracotheres, another pig-like group of artiodactyls, called palaeochoerids, are the true stem group of Hippopotamidae.
+However, one study suggests that instead of anthracotheres, another pig-like group of artiodactyls, the palaeochoerids, are the true stem group of Hippopotamidae.

 Recent evidence, gained from comparative gene sequencing, further suggests that hippos are the closest living relatives of whales, so, if anthracotheres are stem hippos, they would also be related to whales in a clade provisionally called Whippomorpha.

-However, the earliest known anthracotheres appear in the fossil record in the middle Eocene, well after the archaeocetes had taken up totally aquatic lifestyles.
+However, the earliest known anthracotheres appear in the fossil record in the middle Eocene, well after the archaeocetes had already taken up totally aquatic lifestyles.
 Although phylogenetic analyses of molecular data on extant animals strongly support the notion that hippopotamids are the closest relatives of cetaceans (whales, dolphins and porpoises), the two groups are unlikely to be closely related when extant and extinct artiodactyls are analyzed.
-Cetaceans originated about 50 million years ago in south Asia, whereas the family Hippopotamidae is only 15 million years old, and the first hippopotamids are only 6 million years old.
+Cetaceans originated about 50 million years ago in the Tethys Sea between India and China, whereas the family Hippopotamidae is only 15 million years old, and the first Asian hippopotamids are only 6 million years old.
 Yet, analyses of fossil clades have not resolved the issue of cetacean relations.

 Another study has offered a suggestion that anthracotheres are part of a clade that also consists of entelodonts (and even Andrewsarchus) and that is a sister clade to other cetancodonts, with Siamotherium as the most basal member of the clade Cetacodontamorpha.